yuvarajmonarch/BASIC-ANDROID-_EX_01/README.md

-BASIC-ANDROID-_EX_01_Implementation of a Hello world Activity using all lifecycles methods using Android Studio.
+## BASIC-ANDROID-_EX_01_Implementation of a Hello world Activity using all lifecycles methods using Android Studio.
+## PROGRAM

+DEVELOPED BY : Jashwana Fathima S

+REGISTER NO: 212222040059

+DATE : 12.08.2024
-AIM:
+## AIM:

 To create Hello world Activity using all lifecycles methods to display messages using android studio.